 The traditional wedding cake is topped with a depiction of the married couple, men in their black suit, women in their white dress.
 However, this isn’t always an accurate representation of the married couple or you may just want to have a bit more fun with it.
 One of our favourite depictions of the newly married couple has to be our Vegan Fat Unicorns, in what feels like an accurate depiction of the feeling after you’ve devoured too much of the Wedding Cake itself!
 For something a little more romantic, we love the hand modelled love birds on this Wedding Cake.

-Expectation: Wedding Cakes have to be purely made of cake
+Tradition: Wedding Cakes have to be purely made of cake

 Reality: How does a Croquembouche sound?